richieyan/RapidJsonSerialization/README.md

     		}
 	}
 ```
-if you want nest std::vector<YourObject>,please implements copy constructor of YourObject.
+if you want nest YourObject with a std::vector,please implements copy constructor of YourObject.
+There is a problem if you not implements the copy constructor.(I'm not good at C++ for now, and can not figure it out now)

 ```cpp
 	public Skill:public Serializable{
 	...